paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

 The `differences` field contains an array of objects, each describing a storage difference.

 The `key` field contains the hexadecimal-encoded key of the storage entry.
 If the a key prefix was provided in the `items` parameter, the `key` field is guaranteed to start with one of the key prefixes provided.
-If the `excludeKeyPrefixes` field was provided in the `items` parameter, the `key` field is guaranteed not to start with any of the excluded key prefixes provided.

 The `value` field contains the hexadecimal-encoded value of the storage entry.
 This field is present when prefixes are not provided or when the `type` field in the `items` parameter is set to `value`.